EstephaniaCalvoC/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - **9-duplicate_last_line:** Duplicate the last line of the file iacta.
 - **10-no_more_js:** Delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 - **12-newest_files:** Display the 10 newest files in the current directory.
+- **13-unique:** Take a list of words as input and prints only words that appear exactly once.